Last updated on 21 April 2023

 1. BMI (kg/m2), calculated from height*, weight*

-2. Waist Circumference (in cm; optional field to fill)
+2. Waist circumference (in cm;mandatory to fill if weight is not feasible.
+Otherwise optional field to fill)*

 Smoking History